joshryandavis/defaults2nix/README.md

 A tool for converting macOS defaults into Nix templates.

 Flags:
-  -all      Process all defaults from `defaults read` -split    Split defaults into individual Nix files by domain -o, -out  Output file or directory path
+  -all       Process all defaults from `defaults read` -filter    Comma-separated list of items to filter out (dates,state,uuids) -split     Split defaults into individual Nix files by domain -o, -out   Output file or directory path

 Arguments:
   domain     The domain to convert (e.g., com.apple.dock)